danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

+- Create an update to results (segundo turno):
+- New login2 page that sets users to

 - SetUsers: load all data here and pass it on downwards with useContext
-- Start working on update to results (segundo turno)

 - Dashboard:

   - Fix big expanded graphs